Room Selection: Housing Options

 55 John Street, Manhattan

-The office of housing and residential life is offering tours and information sessions for the three available upper-class residence halls, along with information sessions about the room selection process.
+Room Selection Tours and Information Sessions: The office of housing and residential life is offering tours and information sessions for the two available upper-class residence halls, along with information sessions about the room selection process.
 Tours will take place as follows:

 During the room selection process, individuals participating in room selection alone will be able to choose any available bed.
 Students participating as part of a group will be able to choose any available room, provided it has enough beds for their group.
 Students participating as part of a group of 2 or more must choose a room that has enough vacant beds to accommodate their entire group.
 If a larger group chooses a room with fewer available beds, one or more students may be left without housing.